John L. Helm: President of the Louisville and Nashville Railroad

 By the time the line was finished, there were public calls from inside and outside the company for Helm to resign, mostly because of his support for a proposed Memphis branch of the railroad.
 To complete the branch, the Louisville and Nashville would have to complete a line from Bowling Green to Guthrie, Kentucky.
-There it would join a line owned by the Memphis and Ohio Railroad that began across the state line at Clarksville, Tennessee and extended to Memphis.
+There it would join a line owned by the Memphis and Ohio Railroad that began across the state line at Clarksville, Tennessee, and extended to Memphis.
 Supporters believed the branch would economically help both Louisville and Memphis and would lessen their dependence on trade along the Mississippi and Ohio Rivers.
 Opponents argued that the project was simply a ploy to whip up new support for the struggling railroad.
 Helm endorsed the Memphis branch in his annual report in 1857.

 On February 4, 1860, two members of the company's board of directors wrote a letter requesting Helm's resignation; they claimed they had voted for his re-election as president of the company with the understanding that he would resign when the main line between Louisville and Nashville was finished.
 Helm maintained that he felt an obligation to the citizens of Logan County – many of whom he had personally sold stock to – to remain president until the Memphis branch through their county was built.
 The rift between Helm and the directors continued to widen, however.
 Helm resigned on February 21, 1860, and was replaced by James Guthrie.
 The Memphis branch was completed on September 24, 1860.

 Civil War and second term as governor

-On January 8, 1861 Helm chaired a meeting in Louisville that advocated for Kentucky's neutrality in the Civil War.
+On January 8, 1861, Helm chaired a meeting in Louisville that advocated for Kentucky's neutrality in the Civil War.
 Helm was an outspoken opponent of secession, but also denounced the election of Abraham Lincoln and his use of military force to subdue the southern states.
 Because Helm did not condemn his son, Benjamin, for joining the Confederate Army, federal authorities classified him as a southern sympathizer.

 After learning of the arrest of former governor Charles S. Morehead by federal authorities, Helm fled to Bowling Green, fearing his own arrest.
 Through the intervention of Warner Underwood he was able to return home on the condition that he swear an oath of allegiance to the Constitution.
 Nevertheless, federal soldiers repeatedly entered his home, encouraging his slaves to abandon him, and consuming or destroying his crops.
 Because the state's courts were closed on account of the war, he was unable to earn a living by practicing law.
 In short order, his once-substantial fortune was expended, and he resorted to borrowing money to support his family.

-In September 1862, Helm and several other citizens from Hardin County were arrested by Colonel Knox.
+In September 1863, Helm and several other citizens from Hardin County were arrested by Colonel Knox.
 After several days of confinement in Elizabethtown the prisoners were conducted to Louisville.
-By chance, Kentucky governor James F. Robinson recognized Helm in the group and negotiated with General Jeremiah Boyle to get him released.
+By chance, Kentucky governor James F. Robinson recognized Helm in the group and negotiated with General Jeremiah Boyle to have him released.
 Shortly after returning home, Helm learned of Benjamin's death at the Battle of Chickamauga.